Maps of toric varieties in Cox coordinates

-\ref{item:homogeneity_cond_on degree_0} is the usual treatment of rational maps $X \dashrightarrow Y$ as a map of function fields, taking care with the domain in case the rational map is not dominant.
-We use this statement to construct a rational map from a description (see Theorem~\ref{thm:Phi_homog_and_relevant_is_a_description}), and it is also convenient in calculations (see \S\ref{sect:example_del_pezzos_in_wps}, for instance). \ref{item:homogeneity_cond_monomial} is the same condition expressed for a finite number of generators, which is useful when deciding whether an expression determines a rational map; we also use it to construct a description of a rational map (see Theorem~\ref{thm:existence_of_description}).
+\ref{item:homogeneity_cond_on degree_0} is the usual treatment of rational maps $X \dashrightarrow Y$ as a map of function fields, taking care with the domain in case the map is not dominant.
+We use this to recover a rational map from a description (see Theorem~\ref{thm:Phi_homog_and_relevant_is_a_description}), and it is also convenient in calculations, as in the introduction. \ref{item:homogeneity_cond_monomial} is the same condition expressed for a finite number of generators, which is useful when deciding whether an expression determines a rational map; we also use it to construct a description of a rational map (see Theorem~\ref{thm:existence_of_description}).